PatelVishalTR/UnitTestHelper/README.md

 ## Features

 - Creation of a new test project
-- Modification of vcxproj and packages.config files
+- Renaming of packages.config to packages.xssclc.config and packages.__xssclc_test.config
-- Adding the test project to the solution
+- Modification of calc and test vcxproj files
 - More features coming soon...